mattvenn/earth-to-mars/docs/missions.md

     print(sample)
 ~~~

-We can now use a new function called `uploadSample()` that will upload each sample to the group database.
+You can now use a function called `uploadSample()` that will upload each sample

-Here's how you can use it (imagine your team name is 'Earth'):
+to the group database.
+It takes 2 parameters:

+* the sample you want to upload,
+* the name of your team.

+So if your team name was `Earth` here's how you could use it:

     mission.uploadSample(sample, 'Earth')